 The possession, use, intent to use, and abuse of alcohol and/or illegal drugs is proven to have devastating effects on the lives of people every day.
 The faculty, staff, and administration of JCA are committed to helping young people avoid and overcome problems related to substance abuse.
-JCA intends to promote awareness, understanding, and prevention of such problems through literature, presentations, and various other programs that are available to us.
+JCA intends to promote awareness, understanding, and prevention of such problems.
 A student is deemed to be in possession of an illegal and/or banned item under the sanctions listed below when such item is found on the person of the student, in his/her locker, in a student's vehicle on school property, or in any vehicle a student brought on school property or on property being used by the school, at any school function or activity, or at any school event held away from the school.
 If the offending student cannot contact a parent or guardian, he/she will be turned over to the local police.
-The following measures represent the minimum sanctions as outlined in JCA's Procedures: Possession, Use, or Intent to Use Alcohol, Illegal Drugs, Lookalike Drugs, Legal or Illegal Drug Paraphernalia or Controlled Substances: